-- Receiving: With a good WMS an individual stock handled and stored, with automatic ID labels with bar codes.
+- Receiving: With Linbis WMS system you can individual stock products, handled and stored, with automatic ID labels and barcodes scanning.

 - Put-Away: Then adding the inventory in a warehouse location, date, code, and include basic information

 - Inventory management: You can track inventory levels, orders, sales and deliveries.

-- Packing: Our warehouse management system makes packing easier by providing the exact location of the package.
+- Packing: Linbis warehouse management system makes packing easier by providing the exact location of the package.
 Easy integration with any automatic system for package picking at shelve.

 - Repacking: Automatic check for error while repacking pallets, containers or boxes.

-- Loading: A good WMS will help with a loading plan and assist with automatic loading system
+- Loading: Linbis WMS system will help with a loading plan and assist with automatic loading system

-- Picking and Shipping: Air Shipments, Ocean Shipments, Ground Shipments is all connected with every shipping order.
+- Picking and Shipping: Air Shipments, Ocean Shipments, Ground Shipments is all connected with every shipping order in Linbis WMS

 - Billing; make invoice to your customer at the right moment and with the right product.

 All of these transaction are combined into this ERP system to effectively manage warehouse operations.
 For example, inventory is kept up-to-date, items are tracked when traveling in the supply chain and any necessary information is accessed as needed from the software application.